diegooprime/beastybar/other/technical.md

 - `_score` composes multiple priorities (net bar gain, opponent losses, queue position, hand order) into a tuple for deterministic comparisons.
 - Falls back to `FirstLegalAgent` when filters reject all options, preserving progress.

-### `frontrunner.py`
-- Focuses on controlling the front of the queue; simulates one-step outcomes manually to inspect entrant counts and recurring removal.
-- `_reject_lion` and `_reject_lone_front` enforce heuristics that avoid stranded lions or exposing seals/crocs behind solo leaders.
-- `_SimulationTrace` records intermediate queues to reason about recurring effects and five-card entrants without mutating the canonical state.

-### `killer.py`
-- Prioritises opponent point loss by tracing both bounce and five-card check results; weights bounce losses more heavily than gate expulsions.
-- Uses `_trace_losses` to run card logic without mutating the original state, mirroring engine sequencing.
-- Falls back to `FirstLegalAgent` when no option exceeds thresholds to avoid deadlocks.

-### `heuristic50k.py`
-- Encodes aggregated heuristics derived from 50k logged games (`_HEURISTIC_WEIGHTS`), scaling them to bias toward high-impact contexts.
-- `_lookahead_bonus` actually simulates the action using the engine to factor immediate bar deltas and queue front control into the score.
-- Uses `GreedyAgent` as a fallback to retain strong baseline behaviour when no heuristic matches.

 ### `tournament.py`
 - Provides data classes for series configuration, telemetry (`ActionRecord`, `GameRecord`), and summary statistics.